fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

     :::image type="content" source="media/mac-disable-third-party-apps.png" alt-text="Screenshot shows the option to disable third-party apps in Microsoft 365 admin center." lightbox="media/mac-disable-third-party-apps.png":::

-However, without unified app management, you need to perform the steps under both Teams admin center and Microsoft 365 admin center.
-If you turn off **Third-party apps** in Teams admin center, the **Let users access Microsoft apps in your tenant** toggle in Microsoft 365 admin center isn't automatically turned off and vice versa.
+In this case, if you turn the toggle off under **Third-party apps** in Teams admin center, the **Let users access third-party apps in your tenant** toggle in Microsoft 365 admin center is automatically turned off and vice versa.

 ## Related articles